shawn1m/overture/README.md

     $ ./overture -l /path/to/overture.log

-For other options, please see help:
+For other options, please check the helping menu:

     $ ./overture -h

 Tips:

-+ Root privilege is required if you are listening on port 53.
++ Root privilege might be required if you want to let overture listen on port 53 or one of other system ports.
-+ For Windows users, you can run overture on command prompt instead of double click.

 ###  Configuration Syntax